mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 It then progresses to explore some of the emerging and flexible design processes and tools that evolve from the starting design. -->

-**Recap on the importance of tools in an informal setting - (ON AGENCY AND Authenticity)**

-Above we explored Heathcote's understanding of the importance of authentic tools in the process MoE.
-NOTE - HOW MUCH TO INTEGRATE DISCUSSION - LOOK AT CASE BY CASE

-The data in this chapter, and the majority of this thesis are drawn from stages 3 and 4.
-As such, the observations on starting point and subsequent emergent resources are based on that period.
-See the previous chapter for a recap

 <!-- NOTE try to focus on agency as well? -->
 <!-- NOTE - research notes include